mgxy0/Orca/README.md

 # Simple instructions

-- Download and install Orca from Hundredrabbits Github page : [ https://github.com/hundredrabbits/Orca ]
+- Download Orca from Hundredrabbits Github or ITCH page : [ https://github.com/hundredrabbits/Orca  -  https://hundredrabbits.itch.io/ ]
+- Install and run
 - Check your MIDI IN-OUT device connection in the Orca MIDI menu
 - Download the projects ".orca", drag the file into Orca and press Enter
 - If you dont ear any sound, press the spacebar.